The types

 How it's spotted

-The fallback when no stronger rhythm wins: no night cluster, no sunrise lean, no lunch spike, no weekend tilt.Score
+The fallback when no stronger rhythm wins by enough: no clear night cluster, sunrise lean, lunch spike, or weekend tilt.Score

 Fixed midpoint.
 Drifters are the beautiful chaos bucket, so there is no single signal to score.